CLIENTDC Department of General Services, District of Columbia Public Schools

-STUDIOS was selected by the DC Department of General Services (DGS) and the District of Columbia Public Schools to design and implement the full modernization and renovation of the MacFarland Middle School.
-Located in the Petworth neighborhood of DC, the school serves approximately 600 students and is slated to have a dual language middle school program.
-The building’s original construction dates back to 1923, though it has not seen a major renovation since the 1970s.
+STUDIOS was selected by the DC Department of General Services (DGS) and the District of Columbia Public Schools (DCPS) to design and implement the full modernization of MacFarland Middle School.
+Dating back to 1923, the revitalized building offers innovative learning environments for approximately 600 students in the Petworth neighborhood of Washington, DC.

 After completing a detailed programming effort with the school, which included both students and staff, STUDIOS determined that reusing the space planning principles of the historic school for classrooms would continue to be successful.
 Several of the school’s specialty spaces were relocated—such as moving the cafeteria from the first basement level to the first floor—to improve the experience for both students and staff.

 The school’s former boiler room was previously shared with the adjacent Roosevelt High School.
 Modernization of MacFarland allowed for the decommissioning of the space and the relocation of the remaining building systems to alternative places such as the roof.
 STUDIOS transformed this cavernous space into a new, state‑of‑the‑art media center for MacFarland students, faculty, and staff that includes a maker space, technology, and collaboration areas.